Lois Mailou Jones: 1937–1953

 In 1938, Jones produced Les Fétiches (1938), an African-inspired oil painting that is owned by the Smithsonian American Art Museum.
 Jones painted Les Fétiches in a Post-Cubist and Post-Primitive style.
 Five African masks swirl around the dark canvas.
 Jones could view and study many different African objects and masks at the Musée de l'Homme and galleries through her fellowship in Paris.
 In Les Fétiches, masks from Songye Kifwebe and Guru Dan are visible.

 In 1941, Jones entered her painting Indian Shops Gay Head, Massachusetts into the Corcoran Gallery of Art's annual competition.
 At the time, the Corcoran Gallery prohibited African-American artists from entering their artworks.
 Jones had Tabary enter her painting to circumvent the rule.
 Jones won the Robert Woods Bliss Award for this work of art, yet she could not pick up the award herself.
 Tabary had to mail the award to Jones.
 Despite these issues, Jones worked harder notwithstanding the racial biases found throughout the country at this time.
 In 1994, the Corcoran Gallery of Art gave a public apology to Jones at the opening of the exhibition The World of Lois Mailou Jones, 50 years after Jones hid her identity.

 Jones' Les Fétiches was instrumental in transitioning "Négritude" — a distinctly francophone artistic phenomenon — from the predominantly literary realm into the visual.
 Her work provided an important visual link to Négritude authors such as Aimé Césaire, Léon Damas, and Léopold Sédar Senghor.
 Jones also completed Parisian Beggar Woman with text supplied by Langston Hughes.
-In 1938, Jones' first solo exhibition was hung in the Whyte Gallery and would later be exhibited at the Howard University Gallery of Art in 1948.
+In 1938, the first solo exhibition by Jones was hung in the Whyte Gallery and would later be exhibited at the Howard University Gallery of Art in 1948.